What is CBIP?

 - Industry Recognition.
 The high-integrity examination and certification process ensure that CBIP is the standard for business intelligence and data warehousing certification.

 - Recognized Specialties.
-In a broad field that demands many skills, CBIP recognizes specialization in several distinct skill areas ranging from Leadership and Management to Administration and Technology.
+In a broad field that demands many skills, CBIP recognizes specialization in several distinct skill areas ranging from Leadership and Management to Data Analysis and Design.

 - Validated Real-World Experience.
 Certification goes beyond conceptual and theoretical knowledge.
 CBIP demands real-world experience and the demonstrated ability to apply your skills pragmatically.